 We may earn money or products from the companies mentioned in this post.

-Finding worth while places to go on vacation is always difficult.
-It is especially difficult when you have never been to the state or country before.
 I have been working and living in Los Angeles for almost 6 years now.
-The first time I came here I did all the cliche touristy Hollywood stuff.
-Now, with 6 years experience I have a better feel of the city.
+The first time I went to visit Los Angeles, I did all the cliche touristy Hollywood stuff.
+Now, with more experience I have a better feel of the city.
+While visiting Los Angeles, there are a ton of fun things to do in LA.
+Here is a list of my favorites!

 Visiting Los Angeles